-Mind you the client already has a thriving community on Facebook.
-They also exist on Twitter and LinkedIn.
+Mind you, the client already has a thriving community on Facebook that was attracting lots of user-generated content.
+They also exist on X (Twitter) and LinkedIn.

 So the question now is: Do they “need” to be on Instagram?

-In this post, I’m not going into the benefits of your brand being on Instagram.
+In this post, I’m not going into the benefits of your brand is on Instagram.
 That’s an article for another day.

-Instead, I’m going to consider some reasons why your brand does not necessarily need Instagram.
+Instead, I will consider some reasons your brand does not need Instagram.
 But these are my suggestions.
-And you’re free to disagree (please, do so in the comment section below).
+And you’re free to disagree (please do so in the comment section below).

 The nature of my job requires that I have an in-depth knowledge of all the essential social networks out there.